Feeling a bit overwhelmed about booking a wedding DJ?

 There is a risk they might let people down for an extra £50 somewhere else.

-Higher priced suppliers do this as a career and are usually VAT registered.
+Higher priced suppliers are generally career DJs and are usually VAT registered.

 The have invested in quality equipment, top level public liability insurance, keep their library up to date and across music trends.